Hardel-DW/voxelio.rsmcdoc/README.md

 # Voxel-RSMCDOC

-Parser MCDOC en Rust pour validation ultra-rapide de datapacks Minecraft avec intégration webapp via WASM.
+Rust MCDOC parser for ultra-fast Minecraft datapack validation with webapp integration via WASM.

-## 🎯 Qu'est-ce que MCDOC ?
+## 🎯 What is MCDOC?

-**MCDOC** est un DSL (Domain Specific Language) créé par la communauté Minecraft pour décrire précisément la structure des fichiers JSON de datapacks/resourcepacks.
-Il permet de :
+**MCDOC** is a DSL (Domain Specific Language) created by the Minecraft community to precisely describe the JSON structure of datapacks/resourcepacks.
+It allows

-- **Valider** : Vérifier que tous les JSON respectent les spécifications Minecraft
-- **Détecter erreurs** : Types incorrects, contraintes violées, registres invalides
+to:

+- **Validate** : Check that all JSONs comply with Minecraft specifications
+- **Detect errors** : Incorrect types, violated constraints, invalid registries
-- **Extraire dépendances** : Resource Locations utilisées (items, blocks, recipes, etc.)
+- **Extract dependencies** : Used Resource Locations (items, blocks, recipes, etc.)

-### Exemple MCDOC vs JSON
+### MCDOC vs JSON Example

 **MCDOC Schema:**